mrityunjay0/GIT_COMMANDS/readme.md

-SOME OF THE GIT COMMANDS ARE:-
+        SOME OF THE GIT COMMANDS ARE

 git --version
 git config -l